Fitness to practise (FTP) procedures

 GMC investigators gather information about the case, such as medical records and statements, and may obtain an expert report.

-The GMC may make any enquiries needed to investigate whether the doctor's fitness to practise is impaired.
+The GMC will conduct any enquiries needed to investigate whether a doctor's fitness to practise is impaired.
 It also has the power to order an assessment of a doctor's performance, health or knowledge of English.
 A doctor who fails to comply may be referred to an FTP tribunal for non-compliance.

 Performance assessment

-A team is selected from the panel of performance assessors to assess the standard of the doctor's professional performance.
-The assessment will normally include peer review - including a visit to the doctor's place of work and knowledge-based and practical assessments.
+A team from the panel of performance assessors is selected to evaluate the standard of the doctor's professional performance.
+The assessment typically includes a peer review - including a visit to the doctor's workplace and knowledge-based and practical assessments.

-The doctor will have an opportunity to comment on information provided to the team by others, and on the outcome of the assessment.
+The doctor will have an opportunity to comment on both the information provided to the team by others, and the outcome of the assessment.

 The assessment team will report on the standard of the doctor's performance.